Alejandra-BM/ProxPot/README.md

 ```
 This should result in a template, called VM 9000.
 Once the template appears in PROXMOX, its ready to use and the Terraform script will use it to make the VMs.

-Deploy VMs using the following Terraform script, located in ./tf
+Deploy VMs using the Terraform script, located in ./tf
 ```bash
 terraform apply
 ```